Lizaveta-CR/MJC-School/stage #0/module #3/lesson #3/content.md

          String a = str.substring(1);  // a is "arry Potter" (i.e. starting at index 1)
          String b = str.substring(2);  // b is "rry Potter"
          String c = str.substring(3);  // c is "ry Potter"
-       The start (begin index) parameter must be within the range of source string, otherwise you would see the following exception:
+       The start (begin index) parameter must be within the range of source string, otherwise you would see the following exception (it will be discussed further, but currently take in mind that it only means that something went wrong with your code and it tells "String index out of range"):

          java.lang.StringIndexOutOfBoundsException: String index out of range: